Peter B Food Safety

-Providing several types of food sanitation with over 30 years of real kitchen and management experience to all Hawaii.
-We help foodservice facilities attain a high standard of food safety.
+Providing several types of food sanitation with over 30 years of real kitchen and management experience to Oahu and all Hawaii.
+We help foodservice facilities attain a high standard of food and health safety.

 The forward-thinking principles of active managerial control can be applied to Hazard Analysis and Critical Control Point, a system based on the idea that significant biological, chemical or physical hazards can be prevented if they are identified at specific points within a product’s flow through an operation.
 According to the U.S. Food and Drug Administration, the success of a HACCP plan depends on educating and training management and employees in the importance of their role in producing safe foods.

 Every organization’s needs may be slightly different, but the goal of